Skip to content

 What to Expect

-We typically meet at the East Trapps parking area just above the Mohonk Preserve Visitor Center at 8:30am to go over your waivers and outfit you with your gear for the day.
-There is usually a short approach hike to the climbing area, and we generally climb until about 4:00 PM.
+For rock climbing in the Gunks, we typically meet at the East Trapps parking area just above the Mohonk Preserve Visitor Center at 8:30 a.m. to finish any paperwork and outfit you with your gear for the day.
+From there, you can expect a short approach hike to the climbing area.
+We generally climb until about 4:00 p.m.

-* Please meet promptly with your guide(s) at your agreed-upon time.
-On busy weekends this is very important as parking in the area fills up quickly.
-There are a limited number of parking spots available and late arrival may jeopardize timely access to your destination.
+* Please meet promptly with your guide(s) at the agreed-upon time.
+This is very important on busy weekends as parking in the area fills up quickly.
+A limited number of parking spots are available, and late arrival may jeopardize timely access to your destination.

 Wintertime Rock Climbing